Children’s Speech

 This section of our website holds useful information and ideas on how to work on a range of speech and language difficulties before you need help from a Speech and Language Therapist.
-All parents/carers and settings would benefit from starting with the “start here for some top tips” section, which is found under “help for parents and carers”.
 We would recommend trying some of these ideas consistently for 3 – 6 months before requesting further support from the service.

 Help for Parents and Carers